tomaspukowiec/node-webpage-check-download-file/README.md

 3. node app.bundle.js
 4. Make this script run (CRON JOB) every 1 hour or so
 5. As default APP logs info messages to **./info.log** and error messages to **./error.log**
-6. Files are stored do ./downloads folder (created if doesn`t exist)
+6. Files are stored to ./downloads folder (created if doesn`t exist)

 ## NPM packages used